severalnines/docs/user-guide/mysql/manage.rst

 ++++++++

 Performs minor software upgrade, for example from MySQL 5.7.x to MySQL 5.7.y in rolling upgrade fashion.
 The job will perform the software upgrade based on what is available on the package repository for the particular vendor.

+..
+Attention:: MySQL major version upgrade is not supported by ClusterControl.
+This action has to be perform

 * **Upgrade**
 	- Upgrades are online and are performed on one node at a time.
 The node will be stopped, then software will be updated, and then the node will be started again.
 If a node fails to upgrade, the upgrade process is aborted.